Configure hostnames in DNS

 The browser should connect to this server when you enter the following in the URL bar: "https://exampleportal.com"

-To enable the connection to the server, you must enter in the DNS server that the IP address associated with "https://exampleportal.com" is "12.34.56.78".
+To establish a connection with the server, you must configure the DNS server to associate the IP address "12.34.56.78" with "https://exampleportal.com".

-If your portal should only be accessible within your network, it may be sufficient to enter a DNS entry in your local DNS server.
-This may be your Windows server, which can also take on the role of the DNS server.
+If you want your portal to be accessible only within your network, it may be sufficient to create a DNS entry on your local DNS server.
+This could be your Windows server, if applicable, which can also serve as the DNS server.

-As a rule, however, you will need to enter a DNS entry on a public DNS server so that your portal can also be accessed outside your network.
+However, you will usually need to create a DNS record on a public DNS server so that your portal can be accessed from outside your network.

-Once you have made the corresponding entry in your DNS, you can check whether your portal can be accessed later in the browser.
+After you've made the appropriate entry in your DNS, you can check whether your portal can be accessed in a browser later.

-To do this, start a browser of your choice and enter the following in the address bar:
+To do this, open a browser and enter the following in the browser address bar:

 https://[hostname]/